rolkra/rolkra.github.io/_posts/2024-04-01-explore-beer.md

 * `alcohol_vol_pct`: as we saw that higher alcohol means lower sugar

 `original_wort`and `energy_kcal_100ml` have a medium impact on sugar.
 The rest of the attributes have a low (or no) impact on sugar.

+The rest of the attributes are less convincing.